NickAger/nickager.github.io/_posts/2011-07-16-Using-google-as-your-MTA-from-Seaside.md

 date: 2011-07-16
 layout: post
 ---
-A quick to show how we use google mail to send mail from Seaside.
+A quick post to show how we use Google mail to send mail from Seaside.
 Here's our setup for getitmade.com:

 1) You need to add `WAEmailConfiguration` as a configuration ancestor.
 And you need to add this configuration: